-Swine imported directly to a slaughtering establishment are not required to have official individual ID, disease testing, or a certificate of veterinary inspection (CVI); however, they must meet federal regulations.
-A slaughtering establishment means a facility to slaughter animals that is licensed by DATCP or that is subject to inspection by USDA.
-Federal rules require the following:
+Swine imported directly to a slaughtering establishment are not required to have official individual ID, disease testing, or a certificate of veterinary inspection (CVI).
+However, they must meet federal regulations.
+A slaughtering establishment means a facility to slaughter animals that is licensed by the Wisconsin Department of Agriculture, Trade and Consumer Protection or that is subject to inspection by USDA.

-Location, including street address, from which the animals originated
+- Location, including street address, from which the animals originated

-Animal identification numbers when required.
+- Animal identification numbers, when required.

-Tattoos consisting of the PIN number or feeder swine number assigned by the state veterinarian of the state of origin.
+- Tattoos consisting of the PIN number or feeder swine number assigned by the state veterinarian of the state of origin.